deib-polimi/cpim-library/README.md

 http://www.journaldev.com/1/how-to-install-memcached-server-on-mac-oslinux

-You also need to educate Glassfish and your application in order to use the library spymemcached used in the CPIM to implement the service .
-To this end you just have to follow the instruction available at the following link:
+-configure Glassfish in order to work with the memcached server  following the instruction at the following link (skip the phase of adding a glass fish-web.xml file and of adding spymemcached library to Glassfish modules since it is already imported by the CPIM):

 https://github.com/rickyepoderi/couchbase-manager/wiki/Installation

-You can drop the phase of adding a glassifish-web.xml to you application cause it is not strictly necessary for our pourpose.

-Note that to this last end (instructing Glassfish and th application) there are some modification to apply both in the architecture and in the application even if the following section is dedicated to the application configuration.
-This is for coherence matter and we left in the following section just the file configuration in order to use the service.

 TaskQueue Service